Halfway house for addicts.

 It is a well-known fact that addiction is a problem that is difficult to overcome alone.
-Those who struggle with substance use and addiction usually need some form of outside intervention to stop drinking or using their drug of choice.
+Those who struggle with substance use and addiction usually need some form of outside intervention to stop using.
 This is where treatment comes in.
-Attending a residential (inpatient) treatment facility is often the best option to get addicts clean and sober and on the road to recovery and a brand new life.
+Attending a residential (inpatient) treatment facility is often the best option to get clean.
+In addition, recovery can be created long term.

 Halfway housing is available both for those who are being released from jail or prison, and those who are leaving residential treatment.
-This article will focus on halfway houses for addicts, which are usually privately run, whereas halfway houses for released prisoners are often publicly funded and part of a program to reintegrate offenders into society.
+This article will focus on sober houses, which are usually privately run.
+Whereas halfway houses for released prisoners are often publicly funded and part of a program to reintegrate offenders into society.

 As discussed above, going to a halfway house makes the transition from treatment to the real world much less risky.
 Today, addiction is considered a chronic illness or disease.
-Like other chronic diseases, it can be treated, but there is also always a chance that it will come back.
-Taking preventative measures once the disease has been successfully treated is the best way to make sure a relapse doesn’t happen.
+Like other chronic diseases, it can be treated.
+But, there is also always a chance that it will come back.
+Taking preventative measures once the disease has been successfully treated is the best way ensure sobriety.

 Sober living homes are not technically different from a halfway house, so people sometimes use the terms interchangeably.
 Today, people are learning to equate sober living with a higher level of care, better facilities and fewer state-funded patients.
 The term “halfway house” has been around for much longer than “sober living.”
 It makes sense that it has taken time for the public to come to understand the differences.

 In a halfway house, residents pay rent on a month-to-month basis, just as if they were renting a room, but there is usually no lease.
-Halfway houses are available in a wide price range and offer many different costs.
-Some provide food and amenities like one-on-one counseling, cable television, transportation, gym memberships, and support groups, while others offer a more stripped-down, barebones experience.
-What the houses all have in common is that they provide a safe, supportive environment for the addict to transition back to a normal life in the real world.
+Programs are available in a wide price range and offer many different costs.
+Some provide food and amenities like one-on-one counseling, cable television, transportation, gym memberships, and support groups.
+While others offer a more stripped-down, barebones experience.
+What the houses all have in common is that they provide a safe, supportive environment for the addict to transition.